joramwessels/MGR/logbook.md

 __**Mo 01-05-2017**__
 **10:30-12:00:** Pipeline design, NN architecture research.
 I believe I can realize confidence scores using a softmax layer.
 The input will be the Mel spectogram, so as to not deviate from previous research too much.
 I am unsure about multiple target variables and predictions to accomodate genre hierarchies.
+**15:30-17:30:** CNN layers research.